hbivnm/Venom-Crosshairs/README.md

 - [ ] Show/Hide console (state saved inbetween session).
 - [ ] Read current config.
 - [ ] Add "Update TF2WSC" button for when update is available from repo.
+- [ ] Suggestion from Pijukazz: Add no explosion.
 ### **Maybe** planned features
 - [ ] Read from selected config.
 - [ ] Progress bar.
 - [ ] Easier to read/understand state of installation/update.
+- [ ] Suggestion from Kanga: Add hitsounds and killsounds.

 ## Help / FAQ
 **Q:** How do I add my own crosshairs to TF2WSC?